 In January 2010, we replaced our existing credit facility with a credit facility with a total borrowing capacity of \$175.0 million.
 The new facility consists of a \$35.0 million four-year term loan, with principal amortization of 10%, 15%, 35% and 40% annually, and a \$140.0 million four-year revolving credit facility.
 Interest on borrowings under the new credit facility is payable quarterly at specified margins above either LIBOR or the Prime Rate.
-The interest rate varies dependent upon the ratio of funded debt to adjusted EBITDA and ranges from LIBOR + 2.125% to 2.875% or Prime + 1.00% to 1.50% for the term loan.
+The interest rate varies dependent upon the ratio of funded debt to adjusted EBITDA and ranges from LIBOR + 2.125% to 2.875% or Prime + 1.00% to 1.50% for the revolving credit facility and from LIBOR + 2.50% to 3.25% or Prime + 1.00% to 1.50% for the term loan.
 We are not required to repay any portion of this new facility from the proceeds of this offering; however, we may choose to do so at a future date.
 The minimum financial ratios have not changed under the new facility.
 The new credit facility expires in January 2014.